Welcome to our website. Below is some news about the CDRA and about local matters.

 The NHS published an update in February 2019 on their project ‘Improving Healthcare Together 2020-2030’.
 A CDRA Representative attended the consultation and workshop events on the future plans for Epsom and St Helier Hospitals.

 Our Spring 2019 AGM and Residents' Meeting took place on 25th May.
 CDRA Chair Sue Kilpatrick and Hon.
 Secretary Sandy Brook both retired from the Committee as did two other long-serving Committee members, Gerald Stanford and Des Magill.
 All were thanked for their contributions and Sue Kilpatrick provided a splendid buffet and wine for a 'party' after the meeting.
 The newly elected Officers are Ian Clifford as Acting Chair, Wendy Whitaker as Acting Hon.
 Treasurer and Rosmary Bailery as Acting Hon.
 Secretary.
 All other current Committee members were re-elected including the new Committee members coopted in the Autumn.

 Email us if you think you'd like to find out more about supporting Cobam and Downside by getting involved as an active committee member.
 Find out more by clicking CDRA Recruitment Flyer

-CDRA Chairman, Mrs Sue Kilpatrick OBE, at the Elmbridge Borough Council Volunteer Awards ceremony.
+Mrs Sue Kilpatrick OBE, at the Elmbridge Borough Council Volunteer Awards ceremony before her retirement as CDRA Chair.
 The presentations are held every two years and community organisations nominate people for a Long Service Award for their voluntary work.
 The CDRA Committee nominated Sue to show our appreciation of her long-term voluntary work for the local community and especially her contribution to the work of the CDRA.
 This was not competitive.
 There’s no ‘winner’ or prize.
 Those who were nominated were all recognised at the Awards Ceremony.